atulvarshneya/quantum-computing/blogs/Short Note 01 - Superposition and Entanglement.md

 To summarize the entire note in 1 line, I would say

 $$\text{Superposition} + \text{Interaction} \longrightarrow \text{Entanglement}$$

+that is, entanglement often emerges from superposition combined with interaction.

 Hope you found this short note helpful.